ctshibas/node-improve-dev/lecture-1.md

 npm install
 ```

 If you re-run above will go through the packages mentioned in the package.json and install them and automatically pick a later version if available.

+The `package-lock.json` file is a JSON file with a record of the exact version of the modules you installed.
+If you were to share it with others, they would get the exact version of the module and not the latest one.